bholloway/resolve-url-loader/readme.md

 * `fail` Syntax or source-map errors will result in an error.

+* `directory` An optional directory (or Array of directories) outside which file search should not continue.
+Where omitted the `process.cwd()` is used and should be sufficient for regular use cases.
+Relative paths are resolved with respect to `process.cwd()`.

 ## How it works

 The incoming source-map is used to resolve the original file.
 This is necessary where there was some preceding transpile